 • Water quality instrumentation, which provides real time monitoring for Austin Water operators, is installed and maintained in every major pressure zone to ensure water quality throughout the distribution system.

-• Proactive water line replacement is underway, strengthening water distribution networks in 60 subdivisions and consisting of more than 6,000 water lines.
-This work will reduce line breaks and minimize the risk of contaminant infiltration.
+• Proactive water line replacement is underway, strengthening water distribution networks in 60 subdivisions.
+90% of the polybutylene service water lines identified for replacement have been upgraded, as part of a capital improvement project that is helping to reduce line breaks and minimizing the risk of contaminant infiltration.

 Pictured: Hands-on monitoring of total chlorine levels